jasht1/Uni-Projects/Energy Systems and Conversion/Tutorial Questions/Past Papers/2024TCA/2024 past paper - Energy Systems and Conversion.md

 ### iii.
 Discuss the result above with respect to the compressor work and total turbine work.
 Your discussion should touch on what should be maximised and what should be minimised to ensure the economic viability of gas turbines.
 [5 marks]
-[Note that interpolation from thermodynamic tables is required to obtain accurate results in this task]

 # Question 3
 ## a.